Opinion: Calling off a professional match a clear statement against racism | DW | 20.12.2021

 .

-In response to the incident in Duisburg, Referee Winter fast-forwarded to step 3.
-And he was right to do so, because this demonstrated to everybody in the stadium that racism must not be tolerated; no ifs, ands or buts.
-In the past, the DFB has been rightly accused of not taking a clear-enough line when specific incidents have occurred – despite its stated commitment to combat racism.
+In response to the incident in Duisburg, referee Winter fast-forwarded to the third step.
+And he was right to do so, because it demonstrated to everybody in the stadium that racism must not be tolerated; no ifs, ands or buts.
+In the past, the DFB has been rightly accused of not taking a clear-enough line when specific incidents have occurred — despite its stated commitment to combatting racism.

 Experts on racism, such as Gerd Wagner from the Fan Project Coordination Office, had long called for a precedent to be set by abandoning a professional match in such circumstances.